AmmarHasan/CityCastsFrontend/README.md

-# CityCasts
+# Cloud Computing - HS Fulda SS18

+## City Casts Frontend
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4. and serves as the frontend for [City Casts backend in Angular 5](https://github.com/AmmarHasan/CityCastsBackend).

 ## Development server